opencv/opencv/doc/tutorials/core/how_to_scan_images/how_to_scan_images.rst

    how_to_scan_images imageName.jpg intValueToReduce [G]

 The final argument is optional.
-If given the image will be loaded in gray scale format, otherwise the RGB color way is used.
+If given the image will be loaded in gray scale format, otherwise the BGR color way is used.
 The first thing is to calculate the lookup table.

 .. literalinclude:: ../../../../samples/cpp/tutorial_code/core/how_to_scan_images/how_to_scan_images.cpp
    :language: cpp